frithnanth/perl6-Math-FFT-Libfftw3/README.md

 In particular:

 * in the `execute` method, when performing the reverse transform, the output array has only real values, so the `:$output` parameter is ignored.
-* in the `in` method, when performing the direct transform, the input array has only real values, so the `:$output` parameter is ignored.

 See the `pod` documentation inside the module for further details.